writechoiceorg/transpara-writedocs-test/visual-kpi-docs/changelog/2019-05-29-long-blog-post.md

 ---
-slug: long-blog-post
+slug: long-post
-title: Long Blog Post
+title: Long Post
-authors: endi
 tags: [hello, docusaurus]
 ---

-This is the summary of a very long blog post,
+This is the summary of a very long post,

-Use a `<!--` `truncate` `-->` comment to limit blog post size in the list view.
+Use a `<!--` `truncate` `-->` comment to limit post size in the list view.

 <!--truncate-->